craftslab/gerritlfs/README.md

 # Verify LFS is configured
 git ls-remote http://127.0.0.1:8080/a/test-repo

-# Trace file types that will be stored on S3 backend (MinIO or AWS S3)
+# Trace file types that will be stored on S3 backend (MinIO, RustFS, or AWS S3)
 # Files will be stored on S3-compatible storage server
 git lfs track "*.bin"
 git lfs track "*.dat"